JoshW-7/Marching-Squares/README.md

 ![](example_pretty.gif)

-Here's a version with weighted colors based on the average of each cell's corners:
+Here's a version with weighted colors based on the average of each cell's corners (it actually looks a bit smoother but the gif has some quality loss):

 ![](example_very_soft.gif)